Hospice Bereavement Support

 - Send letter one month after explaining bereavement program to bereaved

 - Send bereavement mailings on specified intervals of three (3), six (6), nine (9), and thirteen (13) months after death

 - Annual Memorial Service is held to remember and celebrate the memories of your loved ones

 - Bereaved family is invited and be part of the celebration

 - Through prayers, songs, poetry and the lighting of candles, we honor and celebrate the memories of your loved ones

 - Community resource referral: grief therapists, community support groups, legal services, etc.

-St. Grace Hospice will help you sort through your emotions and provide the support you need to get through this period with peace and hope for the future.
+St. Grace Hospice, Inc. will help you sort through your emotions and provide the support you need to get through this period with peace and hope for the future.
 You do not have to struggle through it alone.